 There are a few flights daily from Haneda Airport to Nanki-Shirahama Airport with is about 3 hours from Koyasan by hire car.

 Koyasan is an approximately 90 minute train journey from Osaka Namba Station by Nankai Koya Line to Gokurakubashi Station and then cable car to Koyasan.

-From Kyoto and Kobe it is quicker to go via Namba.
-There are Kintetsu Line trains to Namba Station from Nagoya taking 2 hours or take the shinkansen to Shin-Osaka Station (50 minutes) and then change to the subway for connections south to Namba.
+From Kyoto and Kobe to Koyasan it is quicker to go via Namba Station in Osaka.
+There are Kintetsu Line trains to Namba Station from Nagoya taking 2 hours or take the shinkansen to Shin-Osaka Station (50 minutes) and then change to the Midosuji subway line for connections south to Namba.

 If you wish to use the Japan Rail Pass for most of your journey from Kyoto, take a JR train to Osaka Station and the Osaka Loop Line to Shin-Imamiya, then transfer to the Nankai Koya Line at Shin-Imamiya.

 From Gokurakubashi Station the cable car takes five minutes to Koyasan.
 It costs 510 yen one way.
 On weekdays the first cable cars are at 5.27am with the last at 10.42pm in both directions.

 See here for a timetable in Japanese: ekikara.jp

 For information on local buses on Koyasan in Japanese see here: www.nankaikoya.jp/pdf/koyasan/03.pdf (PDF)